jggatter/Notes/Networking/Networking tools.md

 ## `ss` / `netstat`

 `ss` investigates sockets.
 More modern compared to `netstat`.
 Currently ships with Linux but not macOS.
+See `lsof` for a quick macOS solution.

 See what process is using port 5678:
 `sudo ss -ltnp | grep ':5678'